ashitha/angularjs-in-hcp/README.md

 ##What is it?

-This ia a sample HTML5 application that demonstrates the ease of using JavaScript frameworks like AngularJS and Bootstrap for UI development in the SAP HANA Cloud Platform.
+This is a sample HTML5 application that demonstrates the ease of using JavaScript frameworks like AngularJS and Bootstrap for UI development in the SAP HANA Cloud Platform.

-The application displays invoices from the [standard Northwind OData services](http://services.odata.org/V4/Northwind/Northwind.svc/)
+The application uses:

 - Angular JS as the client side framework that helps in development of UI applications by providing MVC/MVVM features,data binding etc.
 - The Northwind OData service as the back-end service for fetching data (of course any RESTful API can be used here, not necessarily an OData service).
 - Bootstrap as the client side framework for styling the application.

 ## How to run it?